gboehl/dynare/doc/manual/source/the-model-file.rst

 .. matvar:: M_.params

     Contains the values of model parameters.
-The parameters are in the order that was used in the parameters command, hence oredered as in ``M_.param_names``.
+The parameters are in the order that was used in the ``parameters`` command, hence ordered as in ``M_.param_names``.